betterFORM/dns-assistant/dns-scripts/doc/talkingpoints.md

 - coexists with traditional manual editing procedures
 - allows customers of $CUSTOMER to modify their zones themselves, integrates with new management tools at $CUSTOMER, same look+feel
-- all DNS record types used at $CUSTOMER are supported, even the more exotic ones like AAAA, SPF, TXT, SRV
+- all DNS record types used at $CUSTOMER are supported, even the uncommon ones like AAAA, SPF, TXT, SRV
 - simplifies common tasks, even complex ones (eg "Hidden Primary", "Reverse Delegation")
 - support for DNSSEC - great opportunity to deploy DNSSEC at $CUSTOMER
 - support for DANE (TLS certificates in DNS)
-- uses tools from the BIND software used at $CUSTOMER instead of reinventing their own
+- uses tools from the BIND software used at $CUSTOMER instead of reinventing our own